bitcraze/bitcraze-website/src/development/contribute/index.md

 * **Information about the environment**:
   * What version of the firmware are you running
-  * If relevant, what are you using to control the Crazyflie. ie. What lib or client, and what version.
+  * If relevant, what are you using to control the Crazyflie<sup>®</sup>. ie. What lib or client, and what version.
 * **How to reproduce the issue**: Step-by-step guide on how the issue can be reproduced (or at least how you reproduce it).
 Include everything you think might be useful, the more information the better.

 ### Feature requests